withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 It's OK if this isn't something you would have written yourself yet!

-It does something similar to what we did in the last section to get a list of tags without any duplication.
+It does something similar to what you did in the last section to get a list of tags without any duplication.

 It goes through each Markdown post, one-by-one, and combines each array of tags into one single larger array.
 Then, it makes a new `Set` from all the individual tags it found (to ignore repeated values).
-Finally, it turns that set into an array (with no duplications), that we can use to show a list of tags on our page.
+Finally, it turns that set into an array (with no duplications), that you can use to show a list of tags on your page.

 </details>

 ### Create your list of tags

-With the array `tags` in our component script, you can render its list items in your page template, just as you have done before.
+With the array `tags` in your component script, you can render its list items in your page template, just as you have done before.

 This time, instead of creating one `<li></li>` for every item inside a main `<ul>`, create one `<p>` for each item, inside a `<div>`.
 The pattern should look familiar!